Monday – Saturday 12-10pm

 Yes, we are a family-friendly brewery.
-Children under 18 may be accompanied by an adult for our educational tours and must be at least ten years of age to participate in the tour.
+Children ages 10 and up may attend our educational tours if accompanied by an adult.
 You must be 21 to consume beer.

 Well-behaved dogs on a physical leash are always welcome in our outdoor area.
 If your dog is uncomfortable with large crowds, other dogs, or loud noises, we recommend leaving them at home.
 Dogs are not allowed inside the taproom at any time per the Department of Health.

 Yes, guests that do not drink are more than welcome.
-In addition to beer, we offer locally crafted sodas, fresh-squeezed juice, and filtered water.
+In addition to beer, we offer locally crafted sodas, kombucha, fresh-squeezed juice, coffee, and filtered water.

 No, it is illegal to have outside alcohol brought onsite at Creature Comforts Brewing Company.
 Under no circumstances can any outside alcoholic substances be brought from another location onto the CCBC premises.

 We do not have any gluten-free beer options.
-We do have locally made sodas, fresh-squeezed juice, and filtered water available.
+We do have locally made sodas, kombucha, fresh-squeezed juice, coffee, and filtered water available.

 No reservation is required for CCBC educational tours or tastings.
 We also do not take reservations.